 There are many choices for employment opportunities in South Brunswick and Monmouth Junction.
 Expanded commute options include bus route to a park-and-ride include the proposed so residents can leave your cars in town instead of driving to the Middlesex County’s major employers in Princeton Junction or New Brunswick.

-The online platform, Zippia.com, provides career tools for job searchers, lists the companies below as among the top five employers near Monmouth Junction and South Brunswick in Middlesex County.
+The online platform, Zippia.com, provides career tools for job searchers, lists the companies below as amongst the top five employers in Middlesex County.

 Orion Systems Integrators

 Orion provides innovative I.T. services and solutions to global industry leaders as well as millennial companies to help them achieve business transformation.